 The Neo4j Traversal Framework Java API is a callback-based, lazily-executed way of specifying desired movements through a graph in Java.
-Some traversal examples can be found on Traversal.
+Some traversal examples can be found in Traversing a graph.

 Starting node — defines where the traversal begins.

 Pathexpander — defines what to traverse, typically in terms of relationship direction and type.

 Uniqueness — defines the restrictions of previously traversed nodes and relationships on the graph.